Jesse Russell: Early life and education

 Jesse Eugene Russell was born April 26, 1948, in Nashville, Tennessee, in the United States of America into a large African-American family with eight brothers and two sisters.
 He is the son of Charles Albert Russell and Mary Louise Russell.
 His early childhood was spent in economically and socially deprived neighborhoods within the inner-city of Nashville.
 During his early years, he focused on athletics and not academics.
 Russell graduated from Cameron High School in 1967.
 A key turning point in Russell's life was the opportunity to attend a summer educational program at Fisk University in Nashville, Tennessee.
 Russell participated in this educational opportunity and began his academic and intellectual pursuits.
 Russell continued his education at Tennessee State University where he focused on electrical engineering.
 A Bachelor of Science Degree (BSEE) in Electrical Engineering was conferred in 1972 from Tennessee State University.
 As a top honor student in the School of Engineering, Russell became the first African American to be hired by AT&T Bell Laboratories directly from a Historically Black College or University (HBCUs) and subsequently became the first African-American in the United States to be selected as the Eta Kappa Nu Outstanding Young Electrical Engineer of the Year in 1980.
 Russell continued his academic pursuits and earned a Master of Electrical Engineering (MSEE) degree from Stanford University in 1973.

 Innovations and patents

 Russell's innovations in wireless communication systems, architectures and technology related to radio access networks, end-user devices and in-building wireless communication systems have fundamentally changed the wireless communication industry.
-Russell is known for his invention of the digital cellular base station and the fibre optic microcell utilizing high power linear amplifier technology and digital modulation techniques, which enabled new digital services for cellular mobile users.
+Russell is known for his invention of the digital cellular base station and the fibre optic microcell utilizing high power linear amplifier technology and digital modulation techniques.

 Russell has over 100 patents granted or in process, such as these in the table.